November 27th, 2018

 The hospital ward, frequently dark because of intermittent electricity, is treating nearly a dozen more children each day than it did this time last year.
 They come from around the country to be weighed, measured and given antibiotics and a milk formula before moving on to Plumpy’Nut, a peanut-based nutritional paste — if their bodies can handle it.

-South Sudan is slipping into catastrophe.
+South Sudan is experiencing one of the world’s worst humanitarian crises.
 As violence and suspicion continues to rage between warring factions, civilian populations are starving for no other reason than the action of men on both sides of a political and sectarian divide who are using food as a weapon of war.
 Disputed territories are being starved-out, the government’s scorched earth policies have turned fertile states into wastelands, and as final lifelines are brutally stolen by those fighting on either side of the conflict, many civilians are dying from starvation and sickness.

 A major inquiry has called for international law to put measures of protection in place for civilians who are trapped by hunger and violence in war zones like Syria, Yemen and South Sudan.
-As starvation is used as a weapon of war, nearly 600,000 children in these countries are expected to die from malnutrition and disease before the end of the year.
+As starvation is used as a weapon of war, nearly 600,000 children in these countries are expected to be killed by malnutrition and disease before the end of the year.

 In Wau, where HART’s South Sudan partners are based, every second person is going hungry.
 Tens of thousands of civilians have been forced into UN protection sites to escape conflict over rebel-held areas, where violent clashes are blocking humanitarian access and aid deliveries to the region.
-Donate to HART’s partners to help vulnerable people like those in Wau by following this link: https://www.hart-uk.org/donate/
+Click here to support displaced communities in Wau.

 < All Blog Posts